-While not required, a doctoral degree in educational psychology can also improve your job options.
+While not required, a doctoral degree in educational psychology may also improve your job options.

 What Skills Do You Need to be a Good School Psychologist?

 It helps to possess specific skills before committing to the field of school psychology.
-These include:
+These can include: